slu-csci-5030/Just-a-second-connector/README.md

 Instruction to run the test without running the main service:
       Command: npm run test

-Be in the form of a Pull Request to your team's repository
+Be in the form of a Pull Request to your team's repository.